MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reference.md

 ---
 # Accessibility-testing features in DevTools

-To test your webpages for accessibility, make a list of accessibility aspects to check, and then use DevTools features to check those aspects of accessibility, as follows.
+To test your webpages for accessibility, make a list of accessibility aspects to check, and then use the relevant DevTools features to check each aspect.

-## Accessibility checklist and related DevTools features

 <!-- row numbering in the comments is keyed to the order of the links to "detailed walkthrough steps" in the article "Overview of accessibility testing using DevTools" (accessibility-testing-in-devtools.md) -->